 Can I file taxes for another person?

 Yes, you can help another person file their taxes.
-It’s easy to do yourself online with TaxSlayer.
+TaxSlayer makes it fast and easy!

 For more information on filing someone else’s taxes, read Filing a Tax Return for a Family Member (or Someone Other Than Yourself)